Los Angeles + OC

 Center Theatre Group at the Mark Taper Forum

 Dive into this dazzling disco-pop spectacle where Ferdinand and Imelda Marcos rule the Philippines from the dance floor, spinning a cautionary, couture-clad tale of their rise from starry-eyed power couple to corrupt dictators.
+This immersive musical debuted on Broadway in 2023 with the first ever all-Filipino cast.

 Poster of ENGLISH in Beverly Hills.